dventura3/system-design/README.md

 HTTP Long polling is a technique used to push information to a client as soon as possible from the server.
 As a result, the server does not have to wait for the client to send a request.

-In Long polling, the server does not close the connection once it receives a request from the client.
+In Long polling, the server does not close the HTTP connection once it receives a request from the client.
 Instead, the server responds only if any new message is available or a timeout threshold is reached.

 ![long-polling](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-III/long-polling-websockets-server-sent-events/long-polling.png)